-The Arena das Dunas site has not passed a safety inspection and is not yet in position to host the first of Friday's games, a Group A match between Mexico and CameroonBrazil's overdue and over-budget World Cup preparations have been plunged into further chaos following news that the Arena das Dunas in Natal may not be ready for its opening match of the tournament.
+The Arena das Dunas site has not passed a safety inspection and is not yet in position to host Friday's opening game between Mexico and CameroonBrazil’s overdue and over-budget World Cup 2014 preparations have been plunged into further chaos following news that the Arena das Dunas in Natal may not be ready for its opening match of the tournament.

-Mexico are due to face Cameroon on Friday in what is scheduled to be the first game held at the stadium.
+Mexico are due to face Cameroon on Friday in what is scheduled to be the first match held at the stadium.

 While Secopa (Extraordinary Secretary for World Cup Related Subjects) has guaranteed that the stadium is all but finished, the fire department responsible for signing the order of release for the use of the site disagree.